-SOMSD is required to maintain an official, permanent pupil record with the legal name andgender appearing on the student's birth certificate.
+SOMSD is required to maintain an official, permanent pupil record with the legal name and gender appearing on the student's birth certificate.

-When a student or parent/legal guardian presents the school with documentation of a court-ordered legal name and/or gender change, the district will modify its official records to reflect the student's new legal name and gender, prospectively from the date of the legal change.
+When a student or parent/legal guardian presents the school with documentation of a courtordered legal name and/or gender change, the district will modify its official records to reflect thestudent's new legal name and gender, prospectively from the date of the legal change.

 Maintaining student's privacy with regard to gender identity, name, and pronouns is a matter of physical and emotional safety.
-Whether or not a student has a court ordered or other type of official name or gender marker change, student privacy will be maintained and the student shallbe treated in accordance with the expressed gender identity.
-Thus, irrespective of the student's permanent pupil file, at the request of the student, SOMSD schools and staff shall use a student's requested name, gender marker, and gender pronoun on the other school related records and documents.-
+Whether or not a student has a court-ordered or other type of official-name or gender marker change, student privacy will be maintained and the student shall be treated in accordance with the expressed gender identity.
+Thus, irrespective of the student's permanent pupil file, at the request of the student, SOMSD schools and staff shall use a student's requested name, gender marker, and gender pronoun on the other school related records and documents.

-In order to protect the student's privacy, the school should maintain the official, permanent pupil record in a secure location, separate from the student's other records.
-If the official record is maintainedelectronically, similar security measures should be implemented to protect student privacy.
-Anindividualized procedure to maintain privacy will be included in the student's Gender-Diverse Student Support Plan.
-Formatted: CM9, Right: 0.09" Formatted: Normal (Web)
+In order to protect the student's privacy, the school should maintain the official, permanent pupil-record in a secure location, separate from the student's other records.
+If the official record is

+Formatted: CM9, Right: 0.09"

+Formatted: Normal (Web)